Characters of the Overwatch franchise: Orisa

 Orisa is a four-legged centaur-like female Omnic built by 11-year-old robotics prodigy Efi Oladele, to be a "mechanical peacekeeper" of Numbani.
 Within her Overwatch skill kit, her primary weapon was the Fusion Driver, a long-range projectile-based machine gun; its alternate fire mode, Halt!, released a slow-moving projectile that the player could detonate to draw in nearby enemies towards the point of detonation, similar to Zarya's Graviton Surge.
 She could launch a deployable Protective Barrier similar to Reinhardt's shield which could be used for strategic defenses, and could Fortify herself to temporarily prevent all forms of crowd control against her, such as Lúcio's sonic blasts or Reinhardt's Earthshatter abilities.
 Her ultimate ability was Supercharger, a deployable device which gave Orisa and her teammates, provided they were in line-of-sight, an attack boost similar to that of Mercy, though the Supercharger itself could be destroyed by enemy fire and deactivated after a few seconds.

-Orisa's skillkit was rebuilt significantly for Overwatch 2, meant to speed up play and reduce dependence on shields.
+Orisa's skill-set was rebuilt significantly for Overwatch 2, meant to speed up play and reduce dependence on shields.
 Her Barrier, Halt, and Supercharger abilities have been removed, and instead she gained an Energy Javelin that can be used to launch enemies away, potentially damaging them if they hit walls.
 Orisa can also use her Javelin Spin to surge forward, directly attacking enemies and destroying projectiles.
 Her ultimate ability is Terra Surge that draws enemies towards her while making her immune to stun and crowd control effects.
 Additionally, her Fusion Driver fires large projectiles that shrink down as they travel.

-Rebuilt from the wreckage of an OR15 defense robot after an attack by Doomfist in her home city of Numbani, Efi upgraded the hardware and software on the Omnic, emphasizing public safety as its primary objective.
-Efi's upgrades on the robot also created a sentient identity, in which Efi dubbed the robot Orisa from its designation number.
-Her name derives from "orisha", spirits in the Yoruba religion of West Africa.